Jon8RFC/MyVerizonServicesRemover/README.md

 # MyVerizonServices Remover
-This Magisk module systemlessly disables and removes MyVerizonServices.apk and Verizon's LLKAgent.apk
+This Magisk module systemlessly disables and removes MyVerizonServices.apk and Verizon's LLKAgent.apk.

+I suggest not using this module because it works as it should, and MyVerizonServices is necessary.

 Disabling the apk via su/root doesn't persist after reboot, and may get enabled spontaneously anyway.
 This module should account for all of that.